-This article shows you the steps to run Windows 98 on a new virtual machine using VMware Workstation 16 Pro on Windows 10.
+This article shows how to run Windows 98 on a new virtual machine using VMware Workstation 16 Pro on Windows 10.

 Microsoft released the first version of Windows 98 for users on June 25, 1998, after the Windows 95 system.

-The main innovations that come with Windows 98 are the Internet Explorer version 4.0, the close and minimize window buttons in the toolbar to make the desktop experience better, and the Next and Back navigation buttons.
+The main innovations that come with Windows 98 are the Internet Explorer version 4.0, the close and minimize window buttons in the toolbar to improve the desktop experience, and the Next and Back navigation buttons.

-Microsoft has made it easier for the system to recognize plug-and-play devices such as mouse, keyboards, or joysticks in this OS version.
+In this OS version, Microsoft has made it easier for the system to recognize plug-and-play devices such as mice, keyboards, or joysticks.

-Windows 98 was a version that worked with the FAT32 file system and included major improvements for users to configure network connections more easily.
+Windows 98 was a version that worked with the FAT32 file system and included significant improvements for users to configure network connections more easily.

-However, in order to use this system more stably, they must have a physical computer with old hardware.
+However, they must have a physical computer with old hardware to use this system more stably.
 Or they can install it on the virtual machine using virtualization software such as VMware on their current systems.

 You can watch this video or follow these steps to install Windows 98 on the virtual machine on your Windows 10 computer.

-Step 1: First of all, install VMware 16 Pro from this article to run a virtual computer on your Windows 10 computer.
+Step 1: Install VMware 16 Pro from this article to run a virtual computer on your Windows 10 computer.

 Step 2: After installing VMware Pro, download the Windows 98 ISO file used in this video tutorial from the link below.

-Step 3: After downloading the Microsoft 98 ISO file to your computer, run the VMware virtualization program.
+Step 3: Run the VMware virtualization program after downloading the Microsoft 98 ISO file to your computer.

-Step 4: Click Create a New Virtual Machine from the options on the Workstation Pro’s homepage.
+Step 4: Click Create a New Virtual Machine from Workstation Pro’s homepage options.